HackkScript/Domain_Password_Spray/README.md

 - OutputFilePath (optional): The path to the output file where results will be saved.
 Default is output.txt.

 - DelayBetweenAttempts (optional): The delay in seconds between attempts to avoid triggering account lockouts.
 Default is 2 seconds.

+**Usage**
+1. Create a text file with a list of usernames (one username per line), for example, usernames.txt:
+  - user1
+  - user2
+  - user3

+2. Run the PowerShell script with the file path, password, and optional output file path as parameters:
+  > PowerShell -ExecutionPolicy Bypass -File .\Domain_Password_Spray.ps1 -UserListFilePath "path\to\usernames.txt" -Password "your_password" -OutputFilePath "path\to\output.txt"

+OR

+  > .\Domain_Password_Spray.ps1 -UserListFilePath "C:\Users\YourUser\Documents\usernames.txt" -Password "your_password" -OutputFilePath "C:\Users\YourUser\Documents\output.txt"